 To be considered for admission, students must achieve a minimum GPA of 3.0 and a B− or higher in SED ED 100/101.

-The School of Education faculty has designed five minors for students who are interested in education policies and practices, but not intending to complete teacher licensure requirements: the minors in education; deaf studies; mathematics education; physical education, health education & coaching; and special education.
+The School of Education faculty has designed five minors for students who are interested in education policies and practices, but not intending to complete teacher licensure requirements.
+The minors are in education; deaf studies; mathematics education; physical education, health education & coaching; and special education.
 For more information about these minors, or to make an appointment to discuss requirements, contact the Undergraduate Student Services office at firstname.lastname@example.org or 617-353-3177.